 The RFE may be mailed, delivered, emailed, or faxed to the Commission.
-Beyond RFEs submitted directly to the Commission, SB 22-201 directed additional reporting from the Colorado Judicial Department, which has been further defined through Chief Justice Directive 22-01.
-The Commission will either treat the documents forwarded by the Department as an RFE or will contact the submitter (assuming sufficient contact information exists) to provide a copy of the Commission's RFE form and instructions.
+Beyond RFEs submitted directly to the Commission, SB 22-201 (codified in relevant parts as §§ 13-5.3-105 and 13-5.3-106, C.R.S.) requires the Colorado Judicial Department to report "information in any form from any source that alleges or from which a reasonable inference can be drawn that a judge committed misconduct or is incapacitated." § 13-5.3-101(5), C.R.S. (defining "complaint" for reporting purposes).
+The Judicial Department's procedures for required reporting have also been further defined through Chief Justice Directive 22-01.
+Depending upon the allegations raised, the Commission will either treat the documents forwarded by the Department as an RFE or will contact the submitter (assuming sufficient contact information exists) to provide a copy of the Commission's RFE form and instructions.